0ceal0t/JobBars/README.md

 ## Usage
 To open the settings menu, use `/jobbars`

-> Note: you must have your HP/MP visible for this plugin to work properly

 ## Why?
 Some people find these useful.
 If you don't, each gauge and buff can enabled or disabled.